 Hard drive space isn’t as important now as it once was.
 That’s because cloud-based software doesn’t require local storage.
 Data can be stored in the cloud as well, freeing up precious space on the hard drive.

-Reynold B. Johnson developed the first real hard drive at IBM, in 1956.
+Reynold B. Johnson developed the first real hard drive at IBM in 1956.
 Johnson’s team originally experimented with other methods to store data on things like magnetic tape.

 Overall, these two parts — the automated magnetic disk and the smaller, transferable “floppy” disk — became the backbone of the early hard drive.
 For many years, the method of storing data remained the same, while great improvements were made in how the hard drive could store, read, and eventually write data on the disk.

-For instance, the side of a desktop can be easily removed to disconnect the old drive and connect the new drive.
+Internal means a hard drive is located inside a computing device and directly connects to the motherboard, but it’s not always upgradable.
+For instance, a desktop side can be easily removed to disconnect the old drive and connect the new drive.
 It’s a quick, simple upgrade.

 External means a hard drive is located outside the PC and typically connects through a USB or Thunderbolt cable.
 This option is typically slower due to the connection, but it can also be detached from the parent PC without any major issues.

-SSD: There are no moving parts in solid-state drives.
+SSD: There are no moving parts in SSDs.
 Instead, these drives use semiconductors that store information by changing the electrical state of very tiny capacitors.
 They are much faster than HDDs and can store information more easily without the risk of parts wearing out.
 SSDs are why modern PCs boot up so fast.

 Speed: The speed of a hard drive depends on how fast it can read or write data.
 The connection to the PC also factors in.
 A poor connection can bottleneck the data flow and, ultimately, impact the machine’s performance.
 For mechanical hard drives, the spin speed is also essential: 7,200RPM drives, for example, are faster than 5,400RPM drives.
 Both are far slower than SSDs.